lj362/bGPFADS/README.md

 # 2-dimensional bGPFADS (Test Only)

 The code implements the combination of (purely spherical) GPFADS (Rutten et al., 2020) and bGPFA (Jensen & Kao et al.,2021) but only within 2 dimensions.
 The code is based on bGPFA code from the paper (Jensen & Kao et al.,2021).
+To test bGPFADS, please use 1.py in mgplvm-pytorch or use the the jupyter notebook but set d_true and d_fit = 2.

 ###Below is the original README from bGPFA code